Mattianna/mattianna.github.io/Help.md

 	if -m is excluded opens vim...
 		to esc type-- :wq
-			this saves commit message and returns to the terminal git push
+			this saves commit message and returns to the terminal press i to enter insert mode which allows you to type, press esc to exit insert mode at which point :wq will work git push
 	pushes updates to github and eventually updates running cite git pull david master